Bartleby (2001 film): Plot

-Both the new owner of the old office and the Boss's former landlord soon come to demand his help with Bartleby; though he was thrown out of the office, he will not leave the building and is now sleeping in the hallway.
+Both the new owner of the old office and the Boss's former landlord come to demand his help with Bartleby; though he was thrown out of the office, he will not leave the building and is now sleeping in the lobby.
 The Boss insists that Bartleby is no longer his problem but relents under the pressure.
 Trying again to reason with him, the Boss offers to help Bartleby find a job he would like, but he declines every suggestion, and after the Boss leaves, he is arrested and released onto the streets.

-When the Boss learns this, he goes searching for Bartleby and finds him weak and delirious from starvation in a homeless camp, having preferred not to eat anymore.
+When the Boss learns of this, he goes searching for Bartleby and finds him weak and delirious from starvation in a homeless camp, having preferred not to eat anymore.
 To his own surprise, the Boss invites Bartleby to come live with him until they can make better arrangements, but Bartleby no longer wants anything to do with him.
-The Boss rushes to a nearby soup kitchen and tries to convince a cook to make sure Bartleby gets fed, but the cook is unsympathetic to Bartleby's plight and forces the Boss to wait in a long line.
-By the time he returns with food, Bartleby has died.
+The Boss rushes to a nearby soup kitchen and tries to convince a cook to make sure Bartleby gets fed, but the man is unsympathetic to Bartleby's plight and forces the Boss to wait in a long line.
+By the time he returns with food, Bartleby is dead.
 Finding his letter of recommendation in Bartleby's coat, the Boss bitterly realizes it is now a dead letter, stumbling away in despair and finding his way to the same overpass where he first saw Bartleby.

 Sometime afterwards, the Boss has resigned from his job and written a memoir which includes his time with Bartleby.
 The publishing agent he pitches it to, however, finds the subject matter concerning Bartleby too depressing for her tastes and refuses to publish it.
 The Boss flies into a rage, demanding that Bartleby's story be told, and when the agent tells him to leave, he retorts "I would prefer not to!"
 Rattled by this, the agent simply tells him to stay there as she leaves.
 Realizing the impact Bartleby has had on his own life and finding his gaze drawn to a nearby vent that starts vibrating, the Boss shouts the phrase again and again as the film closes with a shot of several office buildings, all isolated on top of large hills like his old office.